Flaky sheets of delicate phyllo encase a deliciously spiced apple and pear filling in this old-fashioned strudel.—Joanie Fuson, Indianapolis, Indiana

 - Spoon apple mixture lengthwise over phyllo within 2 in. of a long side; fold in edges.
 Roll up, starting from the long side.

-- Place seam side down in a parchment paper-lined 15-in. x 10-in. x 1-in. baking pan.
+- Place seam side down in a parchment-lined 15x10x1-in. baking pan.
 With a sharp knife, cut diagonal slits in top of strudel.
 Brush with melted butter and sprinkle with remaining sugar.
 Bake at 350° for 35-40 minutes or until golden brown.
 Serve warm.
-Yield: 4 servings.